arwen7stars/LBAW/README.md

 | ~~US508~~ | Delete Events | Low | As an admin, I want to delete events, so that I can manage the web app |
 | US509 | See Reports | Low | As an admin, I want to see reports, so that I can manage the web app |
 | US510 | Close Reports | Low | As an admin, I want to close handled reports, so that I can manage the web app |

+## Important things to delevop if we have time

+* custom permissions for users/posts
+* admin pode editar/apagar posts (mas só dos amigos dele :D)